nehirucmk/Titanic_Machine_Learning/README.md

 # results
 - **model accuracy**: 82.68%
-- **key insight**: gender was the most important aspect for surviving percentage since during the incident. despite taking up 22% of the crew, 50% of the survivors were women since the ship had 20 lifeboats, 18 of them being used with the reasoning "women and children first". that's how mostly women survived the wreck.
+- **key insight**: gender was the most important aspect for surviving percentage. despite taking up 22% of the crew, 50% of the survivors were women since the ship had 20 lifeboats, 18 of them being used with the reasoning "women and children first". that's how mostly women survived the wreck.

 # how to run
 1. clone the repository.